netdata/netdata/docs/guides/collect-unbound-metrics.md

 queries and answers are all encrypted with TLS.
 In theory, that should reduce the risk of eavesdropping or man-in-the-middle attacks when communicating to DNS servers.

-This tutorial will show you how to collect dozens of essential metrics from your Unbound servers with minimal configuration.
+This guide will show you how to collect dozens of essential metrics from your Unbound servers with minimal configuration.

 ## Set up your Unbound installation